-- Sufficient or adequate alternatives should be provided – Available options should have the most expected answers.
+- Sufficient or adequate alternatives should be provided – Available options should have the most expected answers

 - Multiple questions in question should be avoided – One question should have one answer.
 If more than one question needs to be asked than it should be made a separate question to improve clarity of questions.

-- Word requiring emphasis should be emphasized – It helps in making a point and question clear.
+- Word requiring emphasis should be emphasized – It helps in making a point and question clear

-- Options like good/bad/fair/average should be quantified through photographs or other mean – These are very vague terms and interpretations of these varies from person to person.
+- options like good/bad/fair/average should be quantified through photographs or other mean – These are very vague terms and interpretations of these varies from person to person

 - Unwanted assumptions should be avoided – A survey is about getting factual data and assumptions should be avoided.

-What are the things to avoid to make a Good Questionnaire?
+What to avoid in a Good Questionnaire?

 - Contradicting questions – Before getting a questionnaire filled make sure to read it three to four-time.
 This is to ensure no question is contradicting or repeating.